n-a-gilbert/isdm_examples/README.md

 #### data

 * y : a matrix with rows representing cameras and columns representing sampling occasions.
 1 = bobcat detected during sampling occasion, 0 = bobcat NOT detected during sampling occasion, NA = camera not active during this sampling occasion
-* e: an effort bias term used in the harvest submodel.
+* effort: an effort bias term used in the harvest submodel.
 This is, for each county, the percent of hunters statewide who operated in a given county
-* w: the number of bobcats harvested in each county in 2018
+* harvest: the number of bobcats harvested in each county in 2018
 * num: number of adjacent grid cells to each grid cell
 * adj: the identies of adjacent grid cells for each grid cell
 * weights: how neighboring grid cells are weighed.
 All = 1